Nukesor/webhook-server/README.md

 [![Paypal](https://github.com/Nukesor/images/blob/master/paypal-donate-blue.svg)](https://www.paypal.me/arnebeer/)
 [![Patreon](https://github.com/Nukesor/images/blob/master/patreon-donate-blue.svg)](https://www.patreon.com/nukesor)

-Webhook server is a minimal footprint server to execute stuff on your server on requests.
+Webhook server is a minimal footprint server to execute stuff on your server on incoming http requests.
-It's easy to setup and useful for custom CI and it supports Github's webhooks with secret out of the box.
+It has been originally designed for for custom CI and supports Github's webhooks out of the box.

-The server contains a scheduler an can also be used to schedule long running tasks via webhook.
+Webhook server comes with a custom scheduler, which by default prevents parallel deployments and unnecessary deployment calls.
+In case you want to queue many load-heavy long running tasks, it allows you to specify the amount of concurrent tasks for each type, to prevent overburdening your system.
 Tasks can be processed in parallel or one-by-one, the mode of execution and amount of parallel processes can be configured per webhook type.

 Take a look at the example config file [webhook_server.yml](https://github.com/Nukesor/webhook-server/blob/master/webhook_server.yml).

 **DISCLAIMER:**